SMVUCLAGV/EFI_2022-23/teensy/EFICode/doc.md

     return ((val - minIn) / (maxIn - minIn)) * (maxOut - minOut) + minOut;
 }
 ```
+* Mainly used to map data (particularly MAP and RPM) to a lower range where they can be cast into discrete values.
+This makes tuning for the Air-fuel ratio table much easier
 ***

 ### enableINJ()
 >Returns: None\
 >Parameters: None